muldjord/leddy/docs/THEMES.md

 * `showsource="true|false"`: Boolean setting whether to show the source of the RSS feed title.
 If yes it will prepend `SLASHDOT: ` for this example.
 * `font`: What font to use.
 Use the basename of any PNG from the `fonts` folder (eg. `myfont.png` should be entered with `myfont`).
 * `fontcolor="#123456"`: Sets the font color.
 Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+* `fontshadowcolor="#123456aa"`: Sets the font shadowcolor.
+Also supports specials `random` which picks a random color and `complimentary` which picks a complimentary color to the defined `bgcolor`.
+* `texty="20"`: Sets the y coordinate origin where the text will move around.
 * `waveheight`: The titles can be animated in a scrolling sinewave.
 This defines the height of the sinewave in pixels.
 * `wavelength`: The titles can be animated in a scrolling sinewave.
 This defines the length of the sinewave in pixels.
 * `fps`: The RSS scroll framerate.
 Default is 30.